 Failure to send or receive the required tax bill, including a tax bill that has been requested to be sent under electronic agreement, does not affect the validity of the tax, penalty or interest, the due date, the existence of a tax lien, or any procedure instituted to collect a tax.

 Tax Code Section 33.01 establishes the penalty and interest (P&I) rates on delinquent property taxes.
 PTAD provides P&I charts for use in calculating the total amount due on delinquent property tax bills.
 The charts include the rates for taxes delinquent on Feb.
 1 of the tax year, but do not include additional penalties for attorney fees.

 The rates in these charts do not apply to delinquent taxes based on a different delinquency date such as taxes on omitted property, split payments, late-mailed tax bills, installment payments or homesteads with a tax deferral.
+For more information on these topics go to the Delinquent Dates, Penalty and Interest by Type of Property Tax Bill section on this page.
 Except for school districts, these rates also do not apply to delinquent taxes for a year in which a tax rate rollback election reduced the tax rate because the taxing unit had to extend the delinquency date.